FAS2024/FAS2024/README.md

 Security:
 JWT, OAuth2, RBAC, ZTA

 🚀 What I Do

 • Design and deploy scalable microservices using FastAPI and Django

-• Build AI-integrated systems using GPT-4 and LangChain
+• Build AI-driven systems and LLM integrations for intelligent automation

-• Containerize and deploy to cloud using Docker and AWS
+• Containerize and deploy apps to cloud environments using Docker and AWS

-• Implement async processing with Celery + Redis
+• Implement async workflows with Celery + Redis for high-performance backends

 • Maintain clean architecture, automated tests, and CI/CD pipelines